hacdias/hacdias.com/content/posts/2026/03/11/filebrowser/index.md

 ---
 title: Update On File Browser
 date: 2026-03-11T19:27:39+01:00
-thumbnail: image:2026-03-11-filebrowser
 categories:
   - writings
 tags:
   - reflections
   - open source
   - projects
+syndication:
+  - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/app.bsky.feed.post/3mgsje5n76c2a
+  - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/site.standard.document/3mgsj7b3za2zg
+thumbnail: image:2026-03-11-filebrowser
 ---

 Last year, I [wrote a bit](/2025/06/14/maintaining-open-source-projects/) on maintaining open source projects.
 At the time, I was struggling with one of my most (unexpectedly) successful side projects, [File Browser](https://filebrowser.org/).
 Today, I want to give an update on it, since I never wrote again about it.
 I'm hoping that this post helps explaining the current status of the project.